PHOTO - World home | contact us | attorneys & staff | japanese

 If you are permanently relocating outside the U.S., you can formally abandon your permanent resident status at a U.S. Embassy overseas.

-The American Citizen Services (ACS) office of the Consular Section provides information and assistance to U.S. citizens in France.
-This office provides passport and citizenship services as well as birth registrations for U.S. citizen children born abroad.
+The American Citizen Services (ACS) Unit of the Consular Section provides information and assistance to U.S. citizens in France.
+This office provides:

-For recorded telephone inquires and after hours emergencies please call 01 43 12 22 22.
-You may also contact the American Citizens Services office by email at citizeninfo@state.gov
+If you need to schedule an appointment with the ACS Unit you must use the online appointment system on the website.
+For recorded telephone inquiries and after hours emergencies you can call 01 43 12 22 22.
+You can also contact the American Citizens Services office by email at citizeninfo@state.gov.

 Registration with the Embassy and Safety Message for American Citizens